"Whatever was the beginning of this world, the end will be glorious and

 Early in the 21st Century, the prospect of paradise-engineering still sounds weird, Brave New Worldish - and perhaps "unnatural".
 Yet the metabolic pathways underlying heavenly states of consciousness are neither more nor less "natural" than any other patterns of matter and energy instantiated elsewhere in space-time.
 Knowledge of these (hitherto) genetically maladaptive forms of mental life has mostly been impossible to emotional primitives like us.
 This is because of the pressure of natural selection.
 Cruelly, any genetic blueprint for naturally "angelic" minds [if evolved blindly via the mechanism of natural selection acting on random genetic variations] would entail crossing dips in the evolutionary fitness-landscape.
 Such jumps are forbidden for reasons of neo-Darwinian theory.
 So truly beautiful minds never evolved; brutish Darwinian lifeforms were selected instead.

-Fortunately, thanks to genetic engineering, a spectrum of mental superhealth will soon become safely accessible to all.
+Fortunately, thanks to the CRISPR revolution in genetic engineering, a spectrum of mental superhealth will soon become safely accessible to all.
 Better still, primordial-DNA-driven minds are destined to redesign themselves out of existence.
 An enriched neural architecture will then disclose modes of ecstatic bliss far more intense, diverse and exhilarating than a drug-naïve hunter-gatherer psyche can comprehend.
 Such magical kinds of happiness are only travestied, alas, by the dry textual placeholders found here.
 Such happiness is only travestied, too, by today's short-acting euphoriants or wirehead rodents.

 For within a few generations, lifelong bliss that exceeds any fantasised Christian afterlife can become the genetically-coded basis of our existence.
 If we want our kids to enjoy mental superhealth - emotional, intellectual, and ethical - then we can design their genetic makeup to ensure every moment of every day is a sublime revelation.
 Gradients of well-being surpassing our own lame "peak experiences" can be their everyday norm of mental health.